PedroMartelleto/pedromartelleto.github.io/content/projects/compila/index.md

 ## About the project

-A platform for building mock exams for Brazil's University Entrance Exam (ENEM) (JS, React).
+A free platform for building mock exams for Brazil's University Entrance Exam (ENEM) (JS, React).

+Features:

+- 3000+ questions from past ENEM exams
+- Accessibility for vision-impaired students
+- Computer vision-powered grading
+- Item response theory for grading and question selection

 This project is not open-source, but <a href="https://compila-e88be.web.app/">you can use it here</a>.